Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Introduction

 \subsubsection{C. Implementation of the caching system}

 Finally we implement our caching system with a range of eviction algorithms.
-Our implementation is a prototype of Meta's HHVM Cache~\cite{HHVM, HHVM_Cache}.
-The Meta HHVM Cache is similar to many other in-memory caches, e.g., CacheLib~\cite{berg_cachelib_2020}, Memcached~\cite{Memcached}, Intel OCF~\cite{Intel_OCF}, BCache~\cite{bcache}, and RocksDB LRU Cache~\cite{rocksdb}.
+Our prototype builds on Meta's HHVM Cache~\cite{HHVM,HHVM_Cache}, but we add a feature to emulate varying disk speeds and Multi-Programming Limits.
+Our results generalize to many other in-memory caches, e.g., CacheLib~\cite{berg_cachelib_2020}, Memcached~\cite{Memcached}, Intel OCF~\cite{Intel_OCF}, BCache~\cite{bcache}, and RocksDB LRU Cache~\cite{rocksdb}.

-Additionally, to gain insights into evolving trends, our implementation includes a feature to emulate varying disk speeds and Multi-Programming Limits.
-This functionality is crucial for understanding how the hit ratio will affect throughput in future caching systems.

 For LRU, the result of our implementation is shown via the green dashed line in Figure~\ref{fig:diagram}.
 Importantly, the simulation result is within 5\% of the implementation result.
 This tells us the performance predicted by our queueing model provides a very good estimate of system performance.